AmeerHamoodi/EEGPhasePy/docs/source/usage/etp.rst

 Usage
 ---------
 Using ETP is quite simple.
-We'll start off by importing the ETP class, numpy to simulate EEG data and scipy.signal for filtering.
+We'll start off by importing the ETP class, :mod:`numpy` to simulate EEG data and :mod:`scipy.signal` for filtering.

 .. code-block:: Python
    :caption: Imports